davidcox/showboat/readme.md

 ## Key shortcuts (within presentation)

-* arrows: navigate slides
+* **arrows**: navigate slides
-* t: display table of contents / slide sorter
+* **t**: display table of contents / slide sorter
-* c: show slide control palette
+* **c**: show slide control palette
-* e: enter in-line edit mode (to edit SVGs in-line)
+* **e**: enter in-line edit mode (to edit SVGs in-line)
-* r: reset slide builds
+* **r**: reset slide builds

 ## Helpers

-Showboat looks for a json-formatted file called `.showboat` to define shell commands for all of the external actions that need to be performed outside of the browser.
+Showboat looks for a json-formatted file called `.showboat` in `~/` to define shell commands for all of the external actions that need to be performed outside of the browser.
 This includes things like browser launch commands, external editors, webservers, etc.  The hope is that users can customize these helpers however they like to make the workflow as smooth as possible.

-e.g.:
+Here's an example of the one I'm using currently:

 ```
 {